Without a lens, your camera body would not be able to capture images.

 Usually, your lens is not able to resolve as much information as your camera can provide.
 The quality of the lens determines how much detail it can manage.
 You can have a 40-megapixel camera and still not be able to take advantage of it.
 Generally, it’s better to buy an expensive lens for a not-so-expensive body.
 This way, you can maximise the image resolution.

 The Anatomy of a Camera Lens

 Lens elements are shaped glass pieces that bend light in specific ways.
 Each element has a different function, and they work together in harmony.

 Some of these pieces are fixed to the barrel of the lens, and others are movable.
 These allow you to zoom, focus, or assist in image stabilisation.

 What Is Focal Length?

-Inside the camera is a pentaprism that flips the image the right way.
-As you can see from the image, there is an intersection inside the lens.
+Inside the camera is a pentaprism that flips the image the right way up.
+As you can see, there is an intersection inside the lens.
 This intersection is the convergence between the lines of light that we get from our subject.

-In optics, this crossing point is called the ‘nodal point’.
-The distance between this nodal point and your image sensor or film is the focal length.
+In optics, this crossing point is called the ‘point of convergence’.
+The distance between this point of convergence and your image sensor or film is the focal length.